 We’ve come a long, long way together…

-The further we journey through our transformation at HighPoint, the more I remain convinced that ability and appetite to change is one of the most fundamental capabilities that organizations must embrace to survive and thrive.
-I’m confident that HighPoint will remain at the forefront of change and agile transformation with our customers because of our ability to do this within our own organization.
+The further we journey through our transformation at HighPoint, the more I remain convinced that an ability and appetite to change is one of the most fundamental capabilities that organisations must embrace to survive and thrive.
+I’m confident that HighPoint will remain at the forefront of change and agile transformation with our customers because of our ability to do this within our own organisation.

-For more information about how HighPoint is tackling organizational change, please email me at email@example.com.
+For more information about how HighPoint is tackling organisational change, please email me at firstname.lastname@example.org.